Hiroreco/enreco-archive/recap-data/chapter1/day7/nodes/mococo-c1d7.md

 [YEAAAAAHHH!!!](#embed:https://www.youtube.com/embed/qFnAgJtQtiY?si=fPjknD7-XvO5KP6U&start=12471)

-Her jolly day would only last for so long, however.
+Her jolly day would only last for so long.
 Later in the day, Mococo received a panicked call from Fuwawa.
 The fluffy one’s beloved chickens had [vanished](https://www.youtube.com/live/qFnAgJtQtiY?feature=shared&t=11111), leaving her distressed and inconsolable.
 Seeing her companion in such a state, Mococo grew concerned and resolved to investigate.
 Her first theory?
 [FaunaMart](https://www.youtube.com/live/qFnAgJtQtiY?feature=shared&t=11362).
 She speculated, with little evidence, that they might have kidnapped the chickens to turn them into lottery tickets.
 A ridiculous notion, perhaps, but worth considering.

 As the mystery deepened, Mococo stumbled upon the answer herself.
 While wandering near the Cerulean Cup, her curiosity led her to a dark, ominous corner of the area.
 The ground was scorched, littered with withered bushes, strange Stains, and patches of fire.
 Unwittingly, Mococo stepped on one of the rotten blocks, [injuring herself](https://www.youtube.com/live/qFnAgJtQtiY?feature=shared&t=12650).
 Gonathon, who happened to be nearby, swiftly pulled her out of harm’s way and urged her to cleanse herself in the queen’s holy water to rid herself of corruption.
 Whether Gonathon was bluffing or not, the fear Mococo felt in that place was all too real.